 People Profiles - Your church community and mission field is filled with people.
 The information you track is important for communicating with them, ministering to them and their families, putting together teams of volunteers, and identifying the right skills in the church when urgently needed.
 Each person's profile includes the most common information, such as contact information and communication preferences.
 But you can also create custom fields to track information that's important to your church.

 Family Connections - In addition to keeping information about individuals, managing family relationships is key to making connections.
 While we pre-load the most common family positions such as head of household, spouse, or child, you can add additional relationships (grandparent, aunt, foster mom, and so on).

 Event Locations - Add your most common meeting locations, such as "Creekside Fellowship Hall", "Room 1A", or "Preschool Pod" to make scheduling easier and event communication consistent.

 Ministry Areas - For reporting purposes, Realm organizes groups under ministry areas, which are categories that are usually defined in your church.
 Examples of ministry areas are Worship, Adult Education, or Cradle to College Ministry.

 Group Types - Depending on the number of groups you manage, you may want to create a predefined list of "group types" that can be applied to each group.
 For example, a team to serve inner-city breakfast every Saturday, the Haiti Relief team, and the high school summer mission trip may share a group type of "Missions".

 Sacraments/Ordinances - Customize your language and descriptions for sacred rites, ceremonial significance, or other milestones to reflect your polity or doctrine.

 Content in Automated Emails - Realm sends out a number emails automatically, like when you invite someone to sign up or cancel a group event.
 You can edit many of these to include your own messages.

-Note, Event, and Pathway Tags - Create labels or tags to filter notes, events, and pathways, making them easier to find.
+Tags - Create labels you can use to filter notes, events, and pathways, making them easier to find.